Lobna-Ali/common-react-logic/README.md

 #### To Update Common LibraryCode
 - Run `yarn libdev` in root folder.
+- to watch you can run 'ngx tsc -w'

 ### To update library code and develop your web version
 - Run `yarn libdev` and `yarn webdev` this is make sure your changes are reflected in realtime when you change code in library